Privacy Policy

 • contact information including email address and telephone number;

-• information about the devices from which you access or install our services (including the Digital Platform) for technical security monitoring purposes such as your IP address and the version of your browser.
+• information for technical security monitoring purposes such as your IP address and the version of your browser; and

 We may collect personal data in the following ways: